Johnnie Mae Williams: Louisiana Serial Killer, Sean Gillis, On ‘Killing Fields’

-Baton Rouge, Louisiana, serial killer Sean Gillis and the woman he murdered, Johnnie Mae Williams, are still being discussed years after the brutal serial killings occurred.
+Baton Rouge, Louisiana, serial killer Sean Gillis, and the woman he murdered, Johnnie Mae Williams, are still being discussed years after the brutal serial killings occurred.
 Last week, Investigation Discovery’s Killing Fields covered the case.
 On that episode, Major Herbert searches for two missing women who vanished in 2003.
 A tip leads detectives to the shocking dismemberment death of Johnnie Mae Williams.
 Investigators retraced their steps and weighed in on the case.
 Ethan Reames also participated in the gripping Investigation Discovery documentary.

 You know what time it is.
 RT if you're watching the #KillingFields special episode starting NOW on @Discovery! pic.twitter.com/TBpJtayHLo